 Successful budgeters don’t have more discipline when it comes to saving money, they just have better strategies.
-In this episode, I share three key strategies for creating a more effective budget.
+In this episode, I share three key strategies for making a budget that works.

-In this episode, I’m going to share 3 key strategies for creating a more effective budget.
+In this episode, I’m going to share 3 key strategies for creating a budget that works.

 You can listen to the podcast below or continue reading the article/transcript.
 And don’t forget, you can also subscribe in your favourite podcast app.